-Snap web questionnaires can conform to version 2.1 of the Web Content Accessibility Guidelines (WCAG) meeting level AA compliance, with the addition of being compliant to many of the AAA level checkpoints.
-This statement was prepared on 13th September 2019.
+Snap web questionnaires conform to version 2.2 of the Web Content Accessibility Guidelines (WCAG) meeting level AA compliance, with the addition of being compliant to many of the AAA level checkpoints.
+This statement was prepared on 13th June 2024.

 Snap Surveys is committed to providing web products that are accessible to the widest possible audience, regardless of technology or ability.
 We are actively working to increase the accessibility and usability of our web products and in doing so adhere to many of the available standards and guidelines.